 Why Does My Dog’s Breath Smell Like Fish?
 Causes For a Dog’s Bad Breath

 Most cases of a dog's bad breath will fall into one of these categories.
-While these cases can range from minor to serious, it's important to know the signs of bad breath that aren't the product of a few missed cleanings.
+While these cases can range from minor to serious, it's important to know the signs of dogs bad breath that aren't the product of a few missed cleanings.
 Dog owners should line up prompt medical care for underlying health issues.

 When Should You Worry About Fishy Dog Breath?

-Some characteristics of your dog's bad breath can clue you in to underlying health issues that require medical treatment.
-A sweet smell to your dog's breath, for example, can be a sign of diabetes.
-By contrast, if you've been asking, "Why does my dog's breath smell like poop or pee?", it might be a sign of kidney disease—or it could just be a sign that your dog has recently eaten feces.
+Some characteristics of your dog's bad breath can clue you into underlying health issues that require medical treatment.
+For example, a sweet smell on your dog's breath can indicate diabetes.
+By contrast, if you've been asking, Why does my dog smell like fish?
+Or "Why does my dog's breath smell like poop or pee?" it might be a sign of kidney disease—or it could just be a sign that your dog has recently eaten feces.

 Even if fishy dog breath doesn't present an immediate threat, it often does require some form of attention from a vet, even if all your dog needs is a thorough dental cleaning.